prasannavl/icomponent/packages/icomponent/README.md

       // The default algorithm uses requestAnimationFrame for scheduled renders.
       // So, doesn't matter how many times you call queueRender.
 It coalesces them as
       // expected.
-But you can use `renderNow`, if you intend otherwise.
+But you can use `render`, if you intend otherwise.
       // Also, you can use `clearRenderQueue` at any point if you wish to cancel
       // any scheduled renders.
          this.queueRender();